The Feng Shui of Reviewing

 Do not, however, take this to say that you can't ask for a clarification of a review.
 Reviewers are not all-powerful, nor are we necessarily very good communicators.
 For example, "Why do you find Snor'kell's name funny?" is a perfectly good question (although I think the answer is a bit obvious).
 If they don't know why I don't like something, they won't know how to fix the problem, or even if there is a problem.

 As a side note, I am returning all reviews on this essay.
+Although I'm not on Fictionpress a lot anymore (see my profile for what I've been doing instead), that's how this essay started off and that's how I intend for it to begin.
 You can even ask which story you would like me to review in return.
-There.
 Let the goodwill, mass-reviewing orgy begin.